|

 This isn’t about short-changing your employer or being unethical.
 It’s about conscious compression.
 Eliminating waste.
 Valuing yourself at very high hourly rates.
 Creatively redirecting your precious time and energy toward building a wildly better career and life.
 It’s about stepping into the identity of a Founder-CEO while you’re still inside the system.
 Because your job?
 It’s not your safety net.
 It’s your investor.
 Play it right, and it funds the runway to your next chapter.
 To your agency, Matt PS - Applications are now open for the Corporate Graduation™ Lab.
 This is a small, curated group of bold professionals designing their exits and building real businesses.
 If you're ready to treat your job like an investor—and want help building what’s next—review the details here and apply.
 Serious applicants only.
 What’s next:↩️ Reply to this email with any insights you’ve gained or questions you have.
 I read and respond to every message personally. 🧩 Apply for our (free) Corporate Graduation™ Lab—a live, immersive workshop for high-achieving pros ready to graduate their corporate past into a premium service business and life they fully own.
 Discover the exact method behind $30K/month offers rooted in identity (not templates) and unlock a path rich in meaning, money, and freedom.
 Trusted by 145+ clients and backed by $250K+ in development, this is where your next chapter begins. 🎧 Dive into our podcast for deeper insights on Corporate Graduation™ and how to build your next chapter. |

 Trade corporate success for entrepreneurial ownership.
-Every Saturday, get one memo — to help you navigate the complex shift from the default path to an authentic life powered by a premium business, with bold thinking and grounded conviction.
+Every Saturday, receive one essay — to help you navigate the complex shift from the default path to an authentic life powered by a premium business, with bold thinking and grounded conviction.